sayedazp/movie-management/README.md

 - Pagination in the movie list. [done]

 - Movie ratings by users. [done]

+- Usee `HTTPONLY cookie` to exchange the JWT token, as it would be prone to js manipulation in client side.

 - Swagger Api docs, can be accessed at `/swagger-ui/index.html`